 In cases when an application for a place has been unsuccessful, the child's name will be placed on a reserve list for the school in question under the appropriate Coordinated Scheme.
 Under the Coordinated Scheme, reserve lists will be maintained until the end of the first term of the school year to which they relate.
-No further arrangements will be made to maintain reserve lists after 31 December 2019.
+The reserve list will be reset for the following year at that point.

 Those parents whose application to a school has been unsuccessful will be notified of their right of appeal to an Independent Appeal Panel.
 The School Standards and Framework Act 1998, gives this right to all parents whose application for a school has been unsuccessful.
 The decision of an Appeal Panel is binding on both the Admission Authority and the school.
-The School Admissions Appeals Code can be found on the DfE website at: www.DfE.gov.uk.
+The School Admissions Appeals Code can be found on the DfE website at: www.dfE.gov.uk.